kinland/cypress-selector-shorthand/README.md

-# cypress-selector-generator
+# cypress-selector-shorthand

 Tired of the boilerplate needed for writing unambiguous selectors for Cypress UI tests?
-Use `cypress-selector-generator` to create navigation shorthands!
+Use `cypress-selector-shorthand` to create navigation shorthands!

 With this plugin, the following examples have full IntelliSense, and you can chain arbitrary Cypress commands off of your app selectors:
 ```js